wp-plugins/super-socializer/readme.txt

 == Changelog ==
 = 5.4.2 =
-* [Improvement] Improved sharing icons for Twitter, GooglePlus, Stumbleupon, Pinterest, Email and Digg
+* [Improvement] Improved sharing/login icons for Twitter, GooglePlus, Stumbleupon, Pinterest, Email and Digg
 * [Bugfix] Overlapped, messy sharing and login icons in a few cases
 * [Bugfix] Admin was unable to disable sharing/like buttons at homepage set as static page
 * [Bugfix] Starting share counts were not working for homepage set as static page